First Nations Health Benefits (Plan W)

-PharmaCare is a provincial (B.C.) drug program, so Plan W cannot automatically cover drug purchases made outside the province.
+PharmaCare is B.C.'s provincial drug program, so Plan W cannot automatically cover drug purchases made outside the province.
 We recommend you get the maximum amount of medication under the PharmaCare Travel Supply Policy before you leave B.C.

 If you must purchase medication in another province, you will need to send an Out-of-Province Claim (PDF, 91.7KB) to PharmaCare with your original pharmacy receipt.

 Don’t have the original pharmacy receipt?
 You can request an official duplicate from the pharmacy.
 Note that till receipts or photocopies cannot be accepted.

 Some pharmacies located on the B.C. border are enrolled in BC PharmaCare.
 Although these border pharmacies cannot submit your claim for immediate online adjudication, they can submit a paper claim to PharmaCare on your behalf.

 Whether you purchase an OTC medication or a device at a B.C. pharmacy or an out-of-province pharmacy, it must be processed as a prescription.
 For out-of-province purchases, this means you will need an official prescription receipt that you can submit to PharmaCare for reimbursement.